EU Parliament to back jail sentences for Libor cheats

 "We are therefore extending the law to, for the first time, impose tough EU wide criminal sanctions and jail time," McCarthy said in a statement.
 "We have also extended the scope to cover all benchmarks and indices as the Libor manipulation shows that abuse is still rife in the banking sector."

-British bank Barclays was fined a record 290 million pounds in June to settle allegations that it manipulated Libor - the London Interbank Offered Rate - an interest rate used as a basis for pricing more than $300 trillion products from home loans to credit cards.
+British bank Barclays was fined a record 290 million pounds in June to settle allegations that it manipulated Libor - the London Interbank Offered Rate - an interest rate used as a basis for pricing more than $300 trillion (185.3 trillion pounds) products from home loans to credit cards.

 A cross-party compromise in the Parliament would apply the EU's market abuse rules to interest rates, currencies, benchmarks, interbank rates like Libor, indices and financial instruments or any interest rate-based derivative contract.